parsecsv/parsecsv-for-php/README.md

 When pushing code to GitHub, tests will be executed using Travis CI.
 The relevant configuration is in the file `.travis.yml`.

+## Security

+If you discover any security related issues, please email ParseCsv@blaeul.de instead of using GitHub issues.

 ## Credits

 * ParseCsv is based on the concept of [Ming Hong Ng][ming]'s [CsvFileParser][]